If you are unable to send Text Messages from iPhone, you can find below the steps to fix the problem of iPhone Not Sending Text Messages.

 In rare cases, the problem can also be caused due to your Phone Number being accidentally blocked by your Contact.

-3. Restart iPhone
+4. Restart iPhone

 The simple act of restarting a device is known to fix minor glitches and help in fixing problems.

-Allow iPhone to Shut Down completely > Wait for 60 seconds and restart iPhone.
+3. Allow iPhone to Shut Down completely > Wait for 30 seconds and restart iPhone.

 5. Check Send/Receive Settings

-The Messages App makes use of your Apple ID to send and Receive iMessages.
+The Messages App makes use of your Apple ID to send and receive iMessages.
 Hence, make sure that your Apple ID is listed under “You Can be Reached By iMessage At” section.

-Go to Settings > Messages > scroll down and tap on Send & Receive.
+1. Go to Settings > Messages > scroll down and tap on Send & Receive.

-On the next screen, make sure that your Apple ID Email Address is listed under “You Can Be Reached By iMessage At” section in addition to your Phone Number.
+2. On the next screen, make sure that both your phone number and Apple ID Email Address are listed.

-6. Turn OFF LTE
+6. Disable LTE

 Having LTE Service enabled for Text messages is also known to cause problems with the Messages App.